 There are some people who recognize problems like peak oil and climate change but think they can be solved by switching over to high tech, low-carbon renewables (mainly wind and solar) and re-organizing things to be more efficient, allowing us to go right on with a green washed version of BAU, and keep the economy growing.
 These folks don't understand the economic problems with the low EROEI of renewable energy sources, or the degree to which those energy sources are dependent on fossil fuels for their manufacture, installation, operation and maintenance.

 Eco-modernism is a particularly egregious example of a plan to fix our problems using technology.
 It relies on the idea of absolute decoupling.
 That is, being able to reduce our impact on the resource base and environment while still improving our standard of living and allowing the economy and our population to grow.
 So far, our best efforts have only achieved a small amount of relative decoupling.
-That is, at best, increases in population and standard of living have led to slightly less than proportional increases in impact, but nothing approaching decreases in impact.
+That is, at best, increases in population and standard of living have led to slightly less than proportional increases in impact, but nothing approaching decreases in impact that are needed.

 Looking realistically at what technology can do, I find it hard to see how it could be otherwise and expect that collapse will force us to reduce both our population and level of consumption.
 At such lower levels of consumption, energy use and technology, renewable energy sources such as biomass, wind, moving water and passive solar will no doubt supply essentially all of the energy we use.
 But nowhere near enough to support the sort of high tech industrial civilization we have today.